shivansh2741/shivansh2741/README.md

 # 💫 About Me:
 I am currently working on a personal project utilizing Spring Boot as the backend, with plans to containerize it using Docker.
 Actively looking to collaborate in open-source, I am expanding my skills in both frontend and backend development.
-Currently, I am learning ReactJS with TypeScript and deepening my knowledge of Java Spring Boot.<br>When I’m not coding, I’m probably experimenting with new tech tools or challenging myself to learn something completely unexpected—keeps things interesting, like plot twists in my code! 🚀
+Currently, I am learning ReactJS with TypeScript and deepening my knowledge of Java Spring Boot.<br><br>When I’m not coding, I’m probably experimenting with new tech tools or challenging myself to learn something completely unexpected—keeps things interesting, like plot twists in my code! 🚀

 ## 🌐 Socials: